pymupdf/PyMuPDF/docs/xml-class.rst

     .. method:: find(tag, att, match)

-       Under the current node, find a node with the given `tag`, attribute `att` and value `match`.
+       Under the current node, find the first node with the given `tag`, attribute `att` and value `match`.

        :arg str tag: restrict search to this tag.
-May be `None` for unrestricted search.
+May be `None` for unrestricted searches.
        :arg str att: check this attribute.
+May be `None`.
        :arg str match: the desired attribute value to match.
+May be `None`.

        :rtype: :ref:`Xml`.
        :returns: `None` if nothing found, otherwise the first matching node.

     .. method:: find_next( tag, att, match)

-       Continue a previous :meth:`Xml.find` with the same values.
+       Continue a previous :meth:`Xml.find` (or ::meth:`find_next`) with the same values.

        :rtype: :ref:`Xml`.
        :returns: `None` if none more found, otherwise the next matching node.